 “A leader is best when people barely know he exists, when his work is done, his aim fulfilled, they will say: we did it ourselves” – Lao Tzu

 Check out my interview with John Thompson one of the founders of Circling Europe and a leader in the circling space.

 There are various forms of circling that have emerged from the different organizations and groups working with this modality.

 The ones I have come across thus far include:

-Birthday Circling – two or more people circling another person and trying to understand what it is like to be in their experience
+- Birthday Circling – a circle where attention is placed on a particular person in order to understand what it is like to be in their world

 Circling as a PsychoSpiritual practice

 Circling isn’t just a different way to relate to people it can also serve as a synthesis of various psychospiritual practices such as:

 • Shadow work – circling provides raw interactions that can trigger and illuminate our shadow sides